college-portal/college-portal/CONTRIBUTION.md

 ## Testing

-We make use of PHPUnit and PHPUnit-Watcher, so you can watch your tests with `composer watch` as you work.
+We make use of PHPUnit and PHPUnit-Watcher, so you can watch your PHP tests with `npm run watch-php` as you work.